You have options.

 AKs tend to occur on sun-exposed areas such as the face, scalp, back of the hands, and forearms.
 They tend to increase in number and size as we get older.
 Danger zones concerning AKs include the lips, and ears as these locations can more frequently lead to skin cancer 25% of the time.
 By visiting a dermatologist for checkups, the AKs can be treated before they become skin cancer.
 If skin cancer does develop, it can be caught early when treatment often cures skin cancer.

 - Fair skin

 - Hair color is naturally blond or red

 - Eyes are naturally blue, green, or hazel

 - Skin freckles or burns when in the sun

 - Weak immune system b/c of a medical condition that makes the skin extra sensitive to UV rays

-Roofers have a higher risk because they work with tar and spend their days outdoors.
+- Roofers, who have have a higher risk because they work with tar and spend their days outdoors

 The most important fact to remember is sun rays harm the skin.
 When we are younger, the skin can repair some of the damage.
 As we get older, it can’t.
 As a result, we develop AKs which are precancerous.
 AKs usually appear after age 40.
 People who live in places that get intense sunlight all year, such as Florida and Southern California, may get AKs earlier.
 AKs also often appear much earlier in people who use tanning beds and sun lamps.